bljohnsondev/mishos/README.md

 This project is in it's early stages and there isn't currently a Docker image (yet).
 Want to try it out?
 You'll need to clone the repo and build it.

+## Technology

+- *Frontend* - React, TailwindCSS *(mostly likely to be rewritten with lit web components)*
+- *Backend* - NestJS
+	- The default setup uses a SQLite database but can be used with MySQL or PostgreSQL
 ## Shows

 ![Screenshot of the show list screen](https://raw.githubusercontent.com/bljohnsondev/mishos/main/docs/assets/shows-screenshot1.png "Shows screenshot")